tommasobratto/street-pacman-final-project/README.md

 ==========================================
 You can check out the live version on Heroku: http://street-pacman.herokuapp.com/

-The original repo can be found here: https://github.com/PacManProject/pacman-clientside

 Note:
 -----
-Right now, this is the most up to date branch of all the project repos.
-I started it mainly to see if I could refactor a bit the codebase since we had a lot of code repetition, unused code snippets, console.logs for dev. use, etc...
+Right now, this is the most up to date fork of all the project repos.
+I started it mainly to see if I could refactor and clean up a bit more of the codebase.

-I still need to add some much needed testing, since we had such a short time to finish the project so we had to spike a lot of stuff we didn't knew at first.

 I feel like the highlights of this project were the Socket.io implementation, done in around two days with no previous knowledge, which allowed real-time update of enemy location and game status (also read: Multiplayer!) and it practically worked as a base on which to build all the other features upon, like the addition of player interaction features like "eating" pellets and enemies and the differentiation between player "pacman" and player "ghost" interactions within the game, or the game status changing once the "pacman" player ate the pellet.

 All in all, it took around 5 days to get to a decent point for the presentation.
-We had a lot of live testing, even if the GPS tech is not very reliable nor accurate for this kind of thing, so we had to compensate a bit for it (but not very much).
+We had a lot of live testing, even if the GPS tech is not very reliable nor accurate for this kind of thing, so we had to compensate a bit for it.

-In the end, I see it more as a proof-of-concept project than anything, and I feel it is not a really good example of proper web app design (at least for some back-end parts in which I worked), but more like a rough but working prototype for a mobile videogame.
+In the end, I see it more as a proof-of-concept project than anything, since the GPS tech we used felt very laggy and unresponsive for a game experience.

 Instructions
 ------------